balopat/hpstr-jekyll-theme/_posts/2015-12-13-How-to-prove-that-your-parallel-code-works.md

 >Dijkstra in 1994 (from wikipedia)

 Testing parallel algorithms or distributed systems is notoriously hard.
-If you deal with either of them - and there is higher and higher chance that you are already, or will in the future -, you should look at <a href="https://en.wikipedia.org/wiki/Formal_methods">formal methods</a> to have confidence in your design!
+If you deal with either of them - and there is higher and higher chance that you are already, or will in the future - then you should look at <a href="https://en.wikipedia.org/wiki/Formal_methods">formal methods</a> to have confidence in your design!
 The world of formal methods is evolving fast, and already becoming useful to cutting edge tech companies dealing with complex problems.